mariodavid/mariodavid.github.io/_drafts/grails-vs-cuba-round-1.md

 First of all, they differ in the way the data retrieval gets called.
 Grails uses a pattern called [Active record](https://www.martinfowler.com/eaaCatalog/activeRecord.html) in order to fetch data from the database.
 Active record means that the entity class itself is responsible for fetching the data. <code>Person.list()</code> will in this case get all the entities of the Person table.

-In JPA there is the <code>EntityManager</code> that has to be used for data retrieval, while the Entity object are more data access objects (DAO) that act more in a passive manner.
+In JPA there is the <code>EntityManager</code> that has to be used for data retrieval, while the Entity objects are more data access objects (DAO) that act more in a passive manner.
 You can see it more or less as a [repository pattern](https://martinfowler.com/eaaCatalog/repository.html).
 CUBA additionally has some more options to access data.
 Normally instead of using the <code>EntityManager</code> CUBA has a thin layer on top of that called <code>DataManager</code>.
 The DataManager cares about all the stuff that JPA is not really aware of but is part of CUBA like row level security or views (see this [diff](https://doc.cuba-platform.com/manual-6.5/dm_vs_em.html) for details).

 <img src="{{site.url}}/images/grails-vs-cuba/fight.jpg">